KRoperUK/BulkSS/README.md

 - You can always use the normal offer / withdraw offer buttons.
 - You can disable / uninstall the extension at any time.
 - Currently, StaffSavvy changes the shift table view when the screen width is narrow.
 The ```Add to List``` buttons are currently only visible when in the wide view setting as shown in the demonstration video.
+- After processing, it may take upto 2 minutes for the changes to be processed on the StaffSavvy backend.
+Please wait 45s to 2 minutes after ```Processed``` is shown before retrying.

 ## Issues